-You know what "Drip" investing is all about, right?
-It lets you invest in companies directly, thus completely or mostly bypassing your brokerage and its commission fees.
+"Drip" investing lets you invest in companies directly, thus completely or mostly bypassing your brokerage and its commission fees.
 It lets you invest small amounts, and it reinvests dividends you receive in additional shares (or fractions of shares).
-It's a great thing, in many ways, serving countless investors very well.

-Increasingly, though, you can have your dividends reinvested without having to set up Drip accounts.
-That's because many online discount brokerages are now offering dividend reinvestment -- along with commission rates that are significantly lower than they were a decade or two ago.
+Traditional Drip plans were extremely valuable in the past, and many investors benefited greatly from them.
+However, these days they're no longer so necessary, since many online discount brokerages are now offering dividend reinvestment -- along with commission rates that are significantly lower than they were a decade or two ago.

 When you consider some of the downsides of traditional Drips, such as excessive paperwork and difficulty tracking small purchases, you may want to look to a brokerage account instead.
 Some discount brokers now try to make purchase and sale tracking easier for their customers.

 Of course, many people switch brokers from time to time, and you clearly won't want to lose valuable purchase and cost-basis data.
-Storing this kind of information elsewhere, such as in a program like Quicken, is a good idea.
-(Note that changing brokerages can be a very good thing to do; the brokerage you're using may not be the best one for your needs.)
+Storing this kind of information elsewhere, including Quicken or other money-tracking software, is a good idea.
+(Note that changing brokerages can be a smart move, since the brokerage you're using may not be the best one for your needs.)

 Meanwhile, if you're interested in having your brokerage reinvest your dividends, you have several options.
 Schwab